Fully relativistic predictions in Horndeski gravity from standard Newtonian N-body simulations: Discussion

 In this work we have presented the general implementation of the N-body gauge in Horndeski gravity.
 Following our previous investigation~\cite{us}, we have generalized the effective fluid description of modified gravity, in order to compute the relativistic density perturbation, $\delta \rho_{\mathrm{GR}}$, which can be included in modified Newtonian N-body simulations to make them consistent with relativistic perturbation theory on linear scales.
 We have implemented a numerical routine that uses the fluid equations of motion for non-pressureless matter and Equations (\ref{eq:drhoDE}-\ref{eq:sigmaDE}) to evaluate the terms in Equation (\ref{eq:k2gammanb}), in the public Einstein-Boltzmann code \hiclass \footnote{This implementation will be made available upon acceptance of this paper.}.

 In Section~\ref{sec:sec2} we introduced the theoretical framework of our approach, with a brief review of the N-body gauge formalism and Horndeski's theory.
 The following section, Section~\ref{sec:MG_gen}, was devoted to the presentation of our main results.
 We showed the behavior of the relativistic corrections coming from modified gravity at large scales in four different modified gravity models, characterized by the $\alpha_{i}$ functions.
 The major conclusion from this investigation is the important role played by the kineticity function, $\kin$, enhancing, or suppressing, the signal at small wavenumbers; the smaller $\kin$, the bigger the signal.
 In Section~\ref{sec:MG_QSA} we showed how our formalism can be introduced in Newtonian N-body simulations of modified gravity.
 By separating the effects coming from the effective gravitational constant, $G_{\rm eff}$, using the QSA limit, and the ones coming from purely relativistic corrections, we showed that there are contributions to the matter power spectrum in modified gravity that are not captured by the usual N-body codes in such theories.
 As shown in Figures~\ref{fig:JBD_plot} and \ref{fig:cm_plot}, these effects can lead to effects greater than $1\%$ in the matter power spectrum at scales where DESI and Euclid are expected to deliver below percent constraints.
 In some modified gravity models, further modifications to Newtonian N-body simulations are required due to the presence of screening mechanisms that suppress the modification of gravity on small scales.
 Since the screening mechanism operates on small scales and it does not affect large scale relativistic perturbations, this can be safely implemented in modified Newtonian simulations and our formalism can be used to make these simulations consistent with relativistic perturbation theory on linear scales.
+This argument assumes that the screening mechanism is effective on scales where the QSA approximation is valid.
+This is a reasonable assumption in all screening mechanisms studied in the literature.

 The combination of Einstein-Boltzmann solvers with Newtonian N-body simulation codes is a fast and computationally low-cost method, and the introduction of the effective density perturbations, $\delta \rho_{\mathrm{GR}}$, in N-body simulations will allow us to interpret the output of simulations in a relativistic space-time.
 Consequently, one can perform ray-tracing techniques to construct the observed light-cone from simulations in a consistent manner.